Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/memory-bank/activeContext.md

 ## Recent Changes

 1. Implemented the LLM domain:
-   - Created models for LLM providers, configurations, prompts, and responses
+   - Created models for LLM configurations, prompts, and responses
    - Implemented factories for creating LLM configurations and prompts
    - Implemented repositories for persisting LLM configurations
-   - Implemented services for interacting with LLM providers
+   - Implemented services for interacting with the Anthropic LLM provider

 2. Integrated LLM with domain modeling services:
    - Updated ModelExtractionService to use LLMs for extracting ubiquitous language, use cases, and generating clarifying questions
    - Updated ModelGenerationService to use LLMs for generating domain models
    - Updated ModelRefinementService to use LLMs for refining domain models and generating refinement suggestions

-3. Created an Architecture Decision Record (ADR) for the LLM domain implementation:
+3. Updated the Architecture Decision Record (ADR) for the LLM domain implementation:
-   - Documented the approach for implementing the LLM domain with a client-side BYOK strategy
+   - Modified the approach to use API key passing instead of BYOK strategy
+   - Focused the implementation on Anthropic Claude as the primary LLM provider
-   - Defined the interface between the LLM domain and the modeling domain
+   - Updated the interface between the LLM domain and the modeling domain
    - Outlined the consequences and risks of the chosen approach

 4. Added comprehensive unit tests for all components: